The Swedish healthcare system

 Income and expenses

-Swedish healthcare is financed mostly through county council and municipal taxes, and regions and municipalities also receive contributions from the State.
+Swedish healthcare is financed mostly through regional and municipal taxes, and regions and municipalities also receive contributions from the State.
 Some of the governmental grants are general, others may only be used in areas specifically designated by the State.

-In 2017, the regions’ revenues were SEK 348 billion, of which more than 71 % came from the county council taxes.
+In 2017, the regions’ revenues were SEK 348 billion, of which more than 71 % came from the regional taxes.
 The governmental grants divided into general grants, contributions for the pharmaceutical benefit and specially defines grants, amounted to 20 % of the revenue.
-A small portion of county councils and regions' revenues, around 3.5%, consisted of patient charges.
+A small portion of the regions' revenues, around 3.5%, consisted of patient charges.

 In 2017, the regions produced health care services worth SEK 338 billion.
-Specialized somatic care cost county councils around SEK 156 billion kronor and primary care just over SEK 52 billion.
+Specialized somatic care cost regions around SEK 156 billion kronor and primary care just over SEK 52 billion.

 Following the regions, privately owned companies are the largest healthcare practitioners in Sweden.
 In 2014, they produced services worth over SEK 63 billion.
 Private performers are found primarily in open care.
 Most private caregivers have agreements with regions that allow them to receive the same remuneration as public healthcare providers and charge patients pay the same fee regardless of whether the healthcare provider is private or public.